RomainCuchet/CoinsAI/README.md

 | YOLOv8l | 640           | 52.9        | 375.2                | 2.3                      | 43.7       | 165.2     |
 | YOLOv8x | 640           | 53.9        | 479.1                | 3.5                      | 68.3       | 275.8     |

-We chose to use YOLOv8s as our computational ressources were limited.
+We chose to use YOLOv8s as our computational resources were limited.
 Refer to the report.ipynb to see the training process and the model's performances.

 ### Post-Processing

 The model is not inherently designed to measure size directly.
 Since objects are detected in pixels, converting pixel dimensions to millimeters requires a reference scale within the image.
-While humans can infer object sizes through contextual comparisons—such as recognizing that a 5-baht coin is larger than a 1- or 2-baht coin—the model can't achieve such reasoning.
+While humans can infer object sizes through contextual comparisons—such as recognizing that a 5-baht coin is larger than a 1- or 2-baht coin, the model can't achieve such reasoning.
 To address this limitation, we developed the `radius_scale_improvement()` function.
 This function applies a radius-based correction to enhance the classification of 5- and 1-baht coins, improving overall accuracy.
-This method involves :
+This method involves:

  - Circle Detection
  - Pixel-to-Millimeter Scale
  -  Radius-Based Reclassification

-We use agnostic NMS (Non Maximum Suppression) to prevent a single coin to be classified twice as two different classes.
+We use agnostic NMS (Non Maximum Suppression) to prevent a single coin from being classified twice as two different classes.

 ## Pathfinding using JPS